Santiago Peak

 - Node 747565 K6MWT-R (Offline as of 4/2/2017)

-- We will continue to say “fuck you mother fucker”, etc. on our repeater as is now allowed by the FCC per the N6BHU decision; as long as it does not appeal to prurient interests.
+- We will continue to say “fuck you god damn fucking mother fucker” as a greeting to each other on our repeater as is now allowed by the FCC per the N6BHU decision; as long as it does not appeal to prurient interests.
+Thank you BHU brother for moving us forward towards reinventing amateur radio.

 - See the Echolink “guidelines” here: http://www.echolink.org/access_policies.htm